-According to regulations, an employee’s time attending a meeting, seminar, lecture, or training must be counted as hours worked unless it meets each of four requirements:
+According to FLSA regulations enforced by the US Department of Labor, an non-exempt employee’s time attending a meeting, seminar, lecture, or training must be counted as hours worked for minimum wage and overtime purposes unless it meets each of four requirements:

 - the attendance is outside the employee’s regular working hours;